russmckendrick/records/content/albums/all-of-a-sudden-i-miss-everyone-2146324/index.md

 ---
 title: "Explosions In The Sky - All Of A Sudden I Miss Everyone"
-album_artist: "Explosions In The Sky"
+artist: "Explosions In The Sky"
-album_title: "All Of A Sudden I Miss Everyone"
+album_name: "All Of A Sudden I Miss Everyone"
 date: 2016-08-18
 release_id: "2146324"
 slug: "all-of-a-sudden-i-miss-everyone-2146324"
+hideSummary: true
 cover:
     image: "all-of-a-sudden-i-miss-everyone-2146324.jpg"
+    alt: "All Of A Sudden I Miss Everyone by Explosions In The Sky"
+    caption: "All Of A Sudden I Miss Everyone by Explosions In The Sky"
-tags: ["Electronic", "Rock"]
+genres: ["Electronic", "Rock"]
-hideSummary: true
+styles: ["Post Rock", "Ambient"]
 ---

 ## Tracklisting